 - CAUTION!
 Blackberries will stain everything they come in contact with, so be sure to wipe up any spills immediately, and make sure that the lid is on tight before you shake the jar!!

 - Bottles should be sterilised.
-(Put them through the dishwasher, or wash with hot soapy water, rinse well, then in either case, put them, and the lids into a warm (100degrees fan) oven for 15 minutes.
+(Put them through the dishwasher, or wash with hot soapy water, rinse well, then in either case, put them and their caps into a warm (100º fan) oven for 15 minutes.

 - I’ve seen notes where people use the drained blackberries in a crumble or pie afterwards, so bear that in mind when you’re draining the fruit – although mine was a bit sad-looking when I’d finished with it, so I didn’t bother.